Kadugannawa: Dawson tower

 Under the direction of William Francis Dawson the first modern highway Colombo - Kandy Road was built in 1820 and William Francis Dawson died before the completion of the project.
 For the memory of William Francis Dawson, the Dawson Tower was built in Kadugannawa.

 Kadugannawa Ambalama

-Kadugannawa Ambalama (Sinhala:කඩුගන්නාව අම්බලම) is a historic wayside rest that is found – on the left, when travelling from Colombo to Kandy, a few metres before the Kadugannawa Hairpin turn aka Kadugannawa pass.
+Kadugannawa Ambalama (Sinhala:කඩුගන්නාව අම්බලම) is a historic wayside rest that is found – on the left, when travelling from Colombo to Kandy, a few metres before the Kadugannawa Hairpin turn Kadugannawa pass.
 Built during the early 18th century and is about 200 years old now.
 This ambalama was built during the British colonial rule of Ceylon.